 “I enjoyed reading the explanation of Fixed and Variable Costs with the example of Martin’s son and his band The Henderson Experience.
 It broke down the difference between fixed and variable costs, what a Break Even point is, the Contribution Margin and the Contribution Margin Ratio in an easy-to-understand way.”

 “Chapter 6 has really opened the flood gates on why accounting and tracking of costs within a business is so essential.
 Earlier we are asked: Do numbers create reality?
 For businesses this is definitely the case … Budgets, forward planning and company decisions are all made based on the numbers that are available to managers at the time.
 It is crucial that these numbers are as accurate as possible so that the best decisions for a company can be made.”

-By the way, Martin’s son Mark’s latest band is Superorganism.
+Some people have asked what Martin’s son Mark is now doing with his music.
+His latest band is Superorganism.
 Here is a link to a music video on Everybody Wants to be Famous from their latest album entitled Superorganism.
-For listeners of Triple j, this song and a couple of others have been getting quite a bit of airplay on Triple j.

-Martin was messaging his son Mark and he mentioned:
+Martin was messaging his son Mark a while ago and he mentioned:

 “I met an old school friend the other day who is a lawyer now and he had you for first year accounting and was talking about how I was in the Study Guide haha!”